Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Algebraic hyperbolicity

-\claim 3.5.~Remark|{\rm It would be interesting to know whether algebraic hyperbolicity is open with respect to the Euclidean topology$\,$; still more interesting would be to know whether Kobayashi hyperbolicity is open for the countable Zariski topology (of course, both properties would follow immediately if one knew that algebraic hyperbolicity and Kobayashi hyperbolicity coincide, but they seem otherwise highly non trivial to establish).
+\claim 3.5.~Remark|{\rm In view of Proposition 1.10, it would be interesting to know whether algebraic hyperbolicity is open with respect to the Euclidean topology$\,$; still more interesting would be to know whether Kobayashi hyperbolicity is open for the countable Zariski topology (of course, both properties would follow immediately if one knew that algebraic hyperbolicity and Kobayashi hyperbolicity coincide, but they seem otherwise highly non-trivial to establish).
 The latter openness property has raised an important amount of work around the following more particular question: is a (very) generic hypersurface $X\subset\bP^{n+1}$ of degree $d$ large enough (say $d\ge 2n+1$) Kobayashi hyperbolic$\,$?
 Again, ``very generic'' is to be taken here in the sense of the countable Zariski topology.
-Brody-Green [BrGr77] and Nadel [Nad89] produced examples of hyperbolic surfaces in $\bP^3$ for all degrees $d\ge 50$, and Masuda-Noguchi [MaNo93] gave examples of such hypersurfaces in $\bP^n$ for arbitrary $n\ge 2$, of degree $d\ge d_0(n)$ large enough.
-The hyperbolicity of complements $\bP^n\ssm D$ of generic divisors may be inferred from the compact case; in fact if $D=\{P(z_0\ld z_n)=0\}$ is a smooth generic divisor of degree $d$, one may look at the hypersurface
+Brody-Green [BrGr77] and Nadel [Nad89] produced examples of hyperbolic surfaces in $\bP^3$ for all degrees $d\ge 50$, and Masuda-Noguchi [MaNo96] gave examples of such hypersurfaces in $\bP^n$ for arbitrary $n\ge 2$, of degree $d\ge d_0(n)$ large enough.
+The hyperbolicity of complements $\bP^n\ssm H$ of generic divisors may be inferred from the compact case; in fact if $H=\{P(z_0\ld z_n)=0\}$ is a smooth generic divisor of degree $d$, one may look at the hypersurface

 which is a cyclic $d\,{:}\,1$ covering of $\bP^n$.
-Since any holomorphic map $f:\bC\to\bP^n\ssm D$ can be lifted to $X$, it is clear that the hyperbolicity of $X$ would imply the hyperbolicity of $\bP^n\ssm D$.
-The hyperbolicity of complements of divisors in $\bP^n$ has been investigated by many authors. } \endclaim
+Since any holomorphic map $f:\bC\to\bP^n\ssm H$ can be lifted to $X$, it is clear that the hyperbolicity of $X$ would imply the hyperbolicity of $\bP^n\ssm H$.
+The hyperbolicity of complements of divisors in $\bP^n$ has been investigated by many authors.
+In the case $n=2$, Huynh, Vu and Xie [HVX17, Theorem~1.2] have announced that $\bP^2\ssm C$ is hyperbolic for a very general curve~$C$ of degree $d\geq 11$ (and that a very general surface $X\subset\bP^3$ of degree $d\geq 15$ is hyperbolic, [HVX17, Theorem~1.5]).
+The reader can also consult [CFZ17, \S4] for more details and references in these directions. } \endclaim